An Arizona real estate transaction

 A critical point – a MLS report is an advertisement … it is NOT part of the purchase contract.

-For a new home subdivision, developers are required to create their ‘Public Report’, give a copy to prospective buyers, and have the buyer sign an acknowledgement of delivery.
+For a new home subdivision, developers are required to create a ‘Public Report’ that specifies many important facts about the property and subdivision, give a copy to prospective buyers, and have the buyer sign an acknowledgement of delivery.
 The topics covered in the Public Report are specified by the State of Arizona.
-The purpose is to disclose important facts about the development that might influence a buyer’s purchase decision.
+The purpose is to disclose facts about the property that might influence a buyer’s purchase decision.

 More information: Arizona Department of Real Estate – Checklist